ChainSafe/lodestar/CONTRIBUTING.md

 ## Lodestar Monorepo

 We're currently experimenting with hosting the majority of lodestar packages and support packages in this repository as a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
-We're using [Lerna](https://lerna.js.org/) to manage the packages.
 See [packages/](https://github.com/ChainSafe/lodestar/tree/unstable/packages) for a list of packages hosted in this repo.

 ## Style Guide